LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/external-kbs-without-liveperson-ai.md

 **To test the CMS integration**

 1. Open the knowledge base.
+2. Click **Articles** in the menu in the upper-left corner.

-    By default, the Articles tab is displayed.
-Initially, it doesn’t show any metadata or content because, with this type of external knowledge base (one without LivePerson AI), only configuration information is stored within Knowledge Base.
+    Initially, the **Articles** page doesn’t show any metadata or content because, with this type of external knowledge base (one without LivePerson AI), only configuration information is stored within KnowledgeAI.
 The content remains in the CMS.

     <img style="width:750px" src="img/ConvoBuilder/kb_cms_no_ai_test_1.png">

-2. On the Articles tab, enter an utterance in the search box at the top, and press Enter.
+2. Enter an utterance in the search box at the top, and press Enter.

     This performs a search against the CMS.